xma711/notebook/linux/linux_distros/archlinux/README.md

-install archlinux from gentoo
+Install archlinux from gentoo
 --------------------------------

-install archlinux from gentoo (an existing linux) following the guide in: https://wiki.archlinux.org/index.php/Install_from_Existing_Linux
+Install archlinux from gentoo (an existing linux) following the guide in: https://wiki.archlinux.org/index.php/Install_from_Existing_Linux

 the steps are roughly: